csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 **create domain** _YearlySalary_ **numeric**(8,2) **constraint** _salary value test_ **check**(**value** _\>_\= 29000.00);

 The domain _YearlySalary_ has a constraint that ensures that the YearlySalary is greater than or equal to $29,000.00.
-The clause **constraint** _salary value test_ is op- tional, and is used to give the name _salary value test_ to the constraint.
+The clause **constraint** _salary value test_ is optional, and is used to give the name _salary value test_ to the constraint.
 The name is used by the system to indicate the constraint that an update violated.

 As another example, a domain can be restricted to contain only a specified set of values by using the **in** clause: